AnonCatalyst/Coeus-OSINT-ToolBox/README.md

 BETA - RELEASE | 3/25/2024

-# DataSphere OSINT Framework 🌐🔍
+# Coeus OSINT Framework 🌐🔍

-Welcome to the DataSphere OSINT Framework, your comprehensive open-source intelligence (OSINT) platform designed to empower individuals and organizations with effective tools for gathering intelligence from open sources.
+Welcome to the Coeus OSINT Framework, your comprehensive open-source intelligence (OSINT) platform designed to empower individuals and organizations with effective tools for gathering intelligence from open sources.

 ## Overview ℹ️

-The DataSphere OSINT Framework offers a wide array of tools and resources categorized into different sections to facilitate intelligence gathering activities.
+The Coeus OSINT Framework offers a wide array of tools and resources categorized into different sections to facilitate intelligence gathering activities.
 Whether you're conducting background checks, exploring web resources, or seeking development tools, this framework provides a range of options to suit your needs.

 ## Table of Contents 📚